soffgrupp6/assignment3/README.md

 For this project we would like to bring forward the project report itself.
 A lot of time and effort has been put into the project report to make it as detailed, clear and readable as possible.
 We made sure that each member contributed a fair amount to the project by utilising Github issues and assigning members in a fair manner, and also made sure to read and review each others changes to be able to provide feedback and make the learning experience as good as possible.

+We also made sure to put quite a lot of effort into assessing and thinking about what we could have done better and what to improve for the next project, which can be read about in the Self-Assessment section.
+We believe that it is of great importance to be critical and always think of ways you can improve as a group, to make the collaboration as stimulating and efficient as possible.

 ## Onboarding experience

 ### Build and run